Positive ID Labelling Ltd. Privacy Policy

 - Share your data for others’ marketing without consent

-- Transfer data outside the UK without appropriate safeguards
+- Transfer data outside the UK or EU without appropriate safeguards

 7. International Data Transfers

 Your data is primarily stored and processed in the United Kingdom.
-Where we use service providers based outside the UK (such as Google), we ensure:
+Some of our service providers process data outside the UK, including:

 - Adequate protection under UK GDPR